Pass Us the Baton…We’ll Run the Anchor Leg!

 Vtech Toys

 Why are we doing this?
 Well, our motto is Do What We Can Now and Adapt As We Learn More.
 Recycling is a complicated and vexed issue with cost and viability at the forefront of discussions.
-Certainly, it would be vastly better if there were one centralized system for recycling everything that can be recycled, but we aren’t there.
-Recycling has developed in a piecemeal fashion and is still trying to adapt from the loss of the Chinese market.
-Our society will always be throwing things away, though hopefully less and less.
+Certainly, it would be vastly better if there were one centralized system for recycling everything that can be recycled, but alas.
+Recycling has developed in a piecemeal fashion and has relied heavily on shipping our waste to other countries to be “recycled”.
+Our society will always be throwing things away, though hopefully more responsibly.
 Live & Learn is all in on reducing the contents of our landfills and the overflow that ends up in our rivers and oceans.
 Will recycling change significantly in the next decade?
 Almost certainly.
 But rather than do nothing and wait, we’ll do what we can now and adapt as we learn more.